hocgin/ErrorKit/README.md

 ### Why Use `userFriendlyMessage(for:)`?

-- **Localization**: Error messages are localized to ~40 languages to provide a better user experience.
-- **Clarity**: Returns clear and concise error messages, avoiding cryptic system-generated descriptions.
+- **Clarity**: Returns clear and concise error messages, avoiding cryptic system-generated descriptions
-- **Community Contributions**: The descriptions are regularly improved by the developer community.
-If you encounter a new or unexpected error, feel free to contribute by submitting a pull request.
+- **Consistency**: Provides standardized error messaging across your application
+- **Community-Driven**: Messages are regularly improved through developer contributions
+- **Comprehensive**: Covers a wide range of common Swift error scenarios

 ### Contribution Welcome!

 Found a bug or missing description?
 We welcome your contributions!
-Submit a pull request (PR), and we’ll gladly review and merge it to enhance the library further.
+Submit a pull request (PR), and we'll gladly review and merge it to enhance the library further.

-> **Note:** The enhanced error descriptions are constantly evolving, and we’re committed to making them as accurate and helpful as possible.
+> **Note:** The enhanced error descriptions are constantly evolving, and we're committed to making them as accurate and helpful as possible.

 ## Overloads of Common System Functions with Typed Throws

 ErrorKit introduces typed-throws overloads for common system APIs like `FileManager` and `URLSession`, providing more granular error handling and improved code clarity.
 These overloads allow you to handle specific error scenarios with tailored responses, making your code more robust and easier to maintain.

+### Discovery and Usage

 To streamline discovery, ErrorKit uses the same API names prefixed with `throwable`.
 These functions throw specific errors that conform to `Throwable`, allowing for clear and informative error messages.